jaunt-lang/jaunt/README.md

 ### With Boot

-Unfortunately boot is not yet supported.
-Pull requests detailing usage with boot would be most welcome.
+Due to a minor breaking change in Jaunt's implementation details and the fact that Boot is fully AOT compiled against Clojure for startup performance, Jaunt is not usable with boot at this time.

 ## Goals